 If God wrote you a letter, what do you think He would say?
-Would He thank you for serving in kids church or for serving as a youth group sponsor?
+Would He thank you for serving in kids church or for helping as a youth group sponsor?
 Would He commend you for opening your home for a weekly small group?
 After He listed your accomplishments and obedience, would it be followed by nevertheless, I despise the ungodly shows you watch, and I detest that you gossip at lunch after church?

 No matter what good things we may do in the service of the Lord, we need to be conscious of the possibility of hearing a dreaded nevertheless.
 We see the dreaded “nevertheless” in Revelation chapter two as John’s scribing letters to the seven churches.
 These were churches in Asia, yet what’s written to these seven churches can describe churches and individuals today.

 Revelation 2:2-5 NKJV “I know your works, your labor, your patience, and that you cannot bear those who are evil.
 And you have tested those who say they are apostles and are not, and have found them liars, and you have persevered and had patience, and have labored for My name’s sake and have not become weary.
 Nevertheless, I have this against you, that you have left your first love.
 Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place—unless you repent.”

 Revelation 2:14-16 NKJV “But I have a few things against you because you have there those who hold the doctrine of Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.
 Thus you also have those who hold the doctrine of the Nicolaitans, which thing I hate.
 Repent, or else I will come to you quickly and will fight against them with the sword of My mouth.”